-Our 2024 collection season is now complete!
+Happy Fall!
+Our 2025 collection season is now complete.

 ALERT: Include information on active seasons or other important items